1andDone/blackjack/README.md

 House edge: 2.9408849580911918
 Element of risk: 2.6525953804938958
 ```
-In the example above, over the course of the simulation, *Card Counter* won $55,577.50 while playing every hand of the simulation. *Average* lasted 19,463 hands before having to leave the table after losing all of their initial bankroll. *Back Counter* played slightly more hands than Joe Average but walked away with the most winnings ($89,015).
+In the example above, over the course of the simulation, *Card Counter* won $55,577.50 while playing every hand of the simulation. *Average* lasted 19,463 hands before having to leave the table after losing all of their initial bankroll. *Back Counter* played slightly more hands than *Average* but walked away with the most winnings ($89,015).

 ## Figures